Let's look at the key reasons that are pushing Edwards Lifesciences Corporation (EW) to new highs

 Technical Analysis of Edwards Lifesciences Corporation (EW)

-Looking closely at Edwards Lifesciences Corporation (NYSE: EW), its last 5-days average volume was 2.81 million, which is a jump from its year-to-date volume of 2.69 million.
-As of the previous 9 days, the stock’s Stochastic %D was 22.57%.
+Analysing the last 5-days average volume posted by the [Edwards Lifesciences Corporation, EW], we can find that recorded value of 2.98 million was better than the volume posted last year of 2.7 million.
+As of the previous 9 days, the stock’s Stochastic %D was 92.68%.
 Additionally, its Average True Range was 2.59.

-At the time of writing, stock’s 50-day Moving Average is $98.61, while its 200-day Moving Average is $107.35.
-However, in the short run, Edwards Lifesciences Corporation’s stock first resistance to watch stands at $93.22.
-Second resistance stands at $94.46.
-The third major resistance level sits at $96.63.
-If the price goes on to break the first support level at $89.81, it is likely to go to the next support level at $87.64.
-Now, if the price goes above the second support level, the third support stands at $86.40.
+At the time of writing, stock’s 50-day Moving Average is $98.70, while its 200-day Moving Average is $107.08.
+Now, the first resistance to watch is $98.01.
+This is followed by the second major resistance level at $98.67.
+The third major resistance level sits at $99.24.
+If the price goes on to break the first support level at $96.78, it is likely to go to the next support level at $96.21.
+Now, if the price goes above the second support level, the third support stands at $95.56.

 Edwards Lifesciences Corporation (NYSE: EW) Key Stats

-The company with the Market Capitalisation of 57.94 billion has total of 619,943K Shares Outstanding.
-Its annual sales at the moment are 5,233 M in contrast with the sum of 1,503 M annual income.
-Company’s last quarter sales were recorded 1,374 M and last quarter income was 406,400 K.
+With a market capitalization of 59.28 billion, the company has a total of 619,943K Shares Outstanding.
+Currently, annual sales are 5,233 M while annual income is 1,503 M. The company’s previous quarter sales were 1,374 M while its latest quarter income was 406,400 K.